paolomoz/oembed/README.md

 ### Example: Embedding GitHubGist

 GitHubGist is a great site, but they have dropped support for OEmbed auto discovery a few years ago.
-If you are running an OEmbed provider that is using the GitHub API (see (github-oembed)[https://github.com/trieloff/github-oembed] for an example), you can embed Gists or files from GitHub.
+If you are running an OEmbed provider that is using the GitHub API, you can embed Gists or files from GitHub.
+Check out see [github-oembed](https://github.com/trieloff/github-oembed) for an example.

 ![Pasting a Gist URL into the Embed component](docs/edit-gist.png)